easy-smpc/easy-smpc/README.md

 After running a successful EasySMPC process, check the result in the file `result_<study name>_<timestamp>.xlsx` or check the file easy-smpc.log for details of errors.

 ### Participant
-Execute the program with `java -jar easy-smpc-cli-{Version}.jar -participate -connection-type easybackend -l STUDY_NAME -d FILES_PATH_DATA -i BACKEND_SERVER_NAME -a PARTICIPANT_NAME -o EMAIL_ADDRESS -p PASSWORD`.
+Execute the program with `java -jar easy-smpc-cli.jar -participate -connection-type easybackend -l STUDY_NAME -d FILES_PATH_DATA -i BACKEND_SERVER_NAME -a PARTICIPANT_NAME -o EMAIL_ADDRESS -p PASSWORD`.
 Most parameters are explained in the section above, other parameters are described below:
 1. `-participate`: Indicates the participation in a (new) EasySMPC project.
 2. `-o PARTICIPANT_NAME`: Name of the participant as defined in the option `-f` by the creator.
 3. `-o EMAIL_ADDRESS`: E-mail address of the participant as defined in the option `-f` by the creator.